chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 To add insult to injury: 6th June just so happened to be my birthday.
 Mr Rosina was aware of this throughout the encounter.

+The following day I went into the Music Office and had a conversation with Rachel, accounting the events of the previous day.
+She was especially taken aback by Mr Rosina's choice to re-engage me once

 These actions can be considered bullying under the [[University of Birmingham bullying.pdf#page=6|Harrassment and Bullying Policy §7.1.1, 2, 4, 5 and 6]].

 #### Incident 4 — 20-25th June 2022